MastodonC/kixi.stats/README.md

 * Standard error of the estimate
 * Standard error of the prediction

-Variance, standard deviation, skewness and kurtosis each have sample and population variants.
+Variance, covariance, standard deviation, skewness and kurtosis each have sample and population variants.

 ## Documentation